 We know how important education is.
 It’s part of the foundation that helps children build their future.
 With a supportive coach, your child can learn how to get better at studying, improve their grades and begin enjoying school.
 This article will give you some tips on how to choose the right coach for your child and explain why they may need one in the first place.

 ADHD in teenagers can be concerning.
 The disorder affects about 4% of children and teens, which is higher than many people realise.
-ADHD can be particularly challenging for adolescents who are trying to balance schoolwork with other responsibilities and activities, especially when preparing for going to college or university.
+ADHD can be particularly challenging for adolescents trying to balance schoolwork with other responsibilities and activities, especially when preparing for college or university.

-And, the good news is that, with structure and support, many teens with ADHD are able to manage their symptoms and achieve a high level of success.
-Sowhile it may seem like they have an unfair disadvantage over other students, they’re often just as capable of success as anyone else.
+And the good news is that, with structure and support, many teens with ADHD can manage their symptoms and achieve high success.
+While it may seem like they have an unfair disadvantage over other students, they’re often just as capable of success as anyone else.

 A coach can help you to identify your strengths and limitations.
 This could feel uncomfortable, because a good coach will encourage you to challenge your thinking.

-A good coach will also challenge your thinking, which can be uncomfortable but is also necessary if we want to grow as people.
+A good coach will also challenge your thinking, which can be uncomfortable but is necessary to grow as a person.